 The Chernobyl exclusion zone is essentially divided into two sections – the 10km zone and the 30km zone.
 The 10km radius of the exclusion zone is an extremely contaminated area close to the plant.

-Meanwhile, the 30km zone is an area that is not completely safe, but where the radiation levels are not so different from those in Kiev.
-Here’s a quick rundown of what you can expect to see in the zone.
+Meanwhile, the 30km zone is an area that is not completely safe.
+However, the radiation levels here are not so different from those in Kiev.
+A quick rundown of what you can expect to see in the zone is detailed below.

 Pripyat is the town that was built in 1970 to house those working at the nuclear plant.
 It was considered luxurious and advanced for its time.
 The average age of people living in Pripyat was 26-27.